Suman Mathur

 Prior to joining CHI in 2022, Suman was an Evaluator and Data Analyst for the Health District of Northern Larimer County, evaluating behavioral health programs such as Mental Health and Substance Use Connections and Child Adolescent and Youth Adult Connections.
 She also served as the COVID-19 Vaccine Coordinator, where she led the district’s vaccination efforts and coordinated more than 95 mobile clinics that focused on rural, BIPOC, and unhoused communities.
 Additionally, she codeveloped and co-led an internal equity, diversity, and inclusion team at the agency.

-Active in the community, she volunteers as a board member of Indivisible NOCO, a grassroots political action and advocacy group where she recruits and trains volunteers, coordinates statewide Get Out the Vote texting campaigns, and organizes candidate forums and informational meetings with local and state politicians.
+Active in the community, she has volunteered with grassroots political action and advocacy groups, where she recruits and trains volunteers, coordinates statewide Get Out the Vote texting campaigns, and organizes candidate forums and informational meetings with local and state politicians.

 Image